erminas/noderedrevpinodes-server/README.md

 It is a Python based websocket server which utilizes the Python library [RevPiModIO](https://revpimodio.org/) to interface between the RevPi process image and Node-RED.
 The associated RevPi nodes can be acquired via the [node-red-contrib-revpi-nodes package](https://flows.nodered.org/node/node-red-contrib-revpi-nodes) in the Node-RED Library or [here](https://github.com/erminas/node-red-contrib-revpi-nodes).

 ### Requirements
-The server requires  [Raspbian Stretch ](https://revolution.kunbus.de/shop/de/stretch) for correct function.
+The server requires [Raspbian Stretch ](https://revolution.kunbus.de/shop/de/stretch) or [Raspbian Buster ](https://revolutionpi.de/shop/de/buster).

 ### Installation
 1. Install the server with the following command: